Buy a Determination Chinese/Japanese Scroll

 Strong bones come from hard knocks Scroll

-Figuratively, this means: One can't become strong without first being tempered by "hard knocks".
+Figuratively, this means: One can't become strong without first being tempered by “hard knocks.”

-While true for everyone, this sounds like the "Iron Body" form of Kung Fu, where practitioners bodies are beaten (and often bone fractured) in order to become stronger.
+While true for everyone, this sounds like the “Iron Body” form of Kung Fu, where practitioners' bodies are beaten (and often bone fractured) in order to become stronger.

 For the rest of us, this is just about how we can be tempered and build character through the hardships in our lives.

-不磕不碰骨頭不硬 is not a common title for a wall scroll in China.
+This is not a common title for a wall scroll in China.

 Strong Hearted / Strong Willed